 rapid song (June, NJ)

 Pine Warbler singing 15 minutes before sunrise, running through an apparent repertoire of four songs in serial mode.
 The mode identifies this as the second category song, as the same phrases are sung in repeat mode during the day (June, NJ).
 Incidentally, this is a good way to distinguish a singing Pine Warbler from the similar Chipping Sparrow and Worm-eating Warbler, as those birds sing only one song.

 Pine Warblers and Chipping Sparrow (at 10,34,44 and 56s) singing together (May, NJ).

-Yellow-rumped Warblers have a variety of song phrases, as shown by these migrants singing in serial mode ie different consecutive phrases.
+Yellow-rumped Warblers have a variety of song phrases, as shown by these migrants singing in serial mode ie different consecutive phrases (apparently birds on territory sing with less variety).
 The loose trills tend to fade at the end.
 Some phrases can sound similar to Chestnut-sided unaccented songs.

 (Northern Rough-winged Swallow at 34s, May, PA)

 Each Canada Warbler sings about 11 different songs, often given in serial mode.
 The songs do not seem to be classifiable into two types.
-A flight song has also been described.
+A flight song has been described.
 Canadas generally sing in the forest understorey.

 (migrant, May, NJ)